maavilapa/TemporalFusionTransformerExample/README.md

 From the predictions it can be seen that the model takes into account the days when the stores are closed as well as the trends for each day and week depending on the store.
 However, for some cases it underestimates sales, probably because the information from the second promotion was not included in the dataset.

-#### Predict on test data
+#### Interpret output

-The temporal fusion transformer model has a Variable selection network and with the pytorch forecasting functions we can plot the importance of each Categorical and real feature both for the encoder and decoder.
+Temporal fusion transformer model has a Variable selection network and with the pytorch forecasting functions we can plot the importance of each Categorical and real feature both for the encoder and decoder.
 Besides, it has an Attention mechanism that decides which are the most important past time indexes to take into account during training and its plot is also included when we run the next to lines:

 ```bash
 interpretation = best_tft.interpret_output(raw_predictions, reduction="sum")